kokkos/kokkos-core-wiki/ProgrammingGuide/View.md

 const size_t N0 = ...;
 Kokkos::View<int*> a_nonconst ("a", N0); // allocate nonconst View
-// Assign to const, RandomAccess View Kokkos::View<const int*, Kokkos::RandomAccess> a_ra = a_nonconst;
+// Assign to const, RandomAccess View Kokkos::View<const int*, Kokkos::MemoryTraits<Kokkos::RandomAccess>> a_ra = a_nonconst;
 ```

 If the default execution space is `Cuda`, access to a `RandomAccess` View may use CUDA texture fetches.
-Texture fetches are not cache coherent with respect to writes so you must use read-only access.
+Texture fetches are not cache-coherent with respect to writes so you must use read-only access.
 The texture cache is optimized for noncontiguous access since it has a shorter cache line than the regular cache.

 While `RandomAccess` is valid for other execution spaces, currently no specific optimizations are performed.
 But in the future a view allocated with the `RandomAccess` attribute might for example, use a larger page size, and thus reduce page faults in the memory system.